seblucas/www-blog/content/en/tips/sqlplus-history-linux.md

-/*
+---
-Title: How to get your command history in Sqlplus with Linux
+title: "How to get your command history in Sqlplus with Linux"
-Description:
-Author: Sébastien Lucas
-Date: 2011/05/19
-Robots: noindex,nofollow
-Language: en
-Tags: oracle,tips
-*/
+date: 2011-05-19
+tags: [oracle,tips]
+slug: sqlplus-history-linux
+aliases: [/en/tips/sqlplus-history-linux]
+---
 # How to get your command history in Sqlplus with Linux

 *	Install rlwrap